-1981-2012: Illustrator /designer at a Mid-Atlantic “metro” newspaper: Computers invaded the newsroom in the late 80s, then Photoshop etc. took over the art department in the mid 90s.
-I continued to design pages and make illustrations but with mouse and monitor not pen and paper.
-Most of my work was for the print product, but by the 00s, it often found its way to the website as well.
-Mostly, I used Photoshop, Illustrator, Freehand and QuarkXpress there until my job was soon to be outsourced and I took the company up on an early-retirement offer.
+1981-2012: Illustrator /designer at a Mid-Atlantic “metro” newspaper: Computers invaded the newsroom in the late ’80s, then Photoshop, etc. took over the art department in the mid ’90s.
+I continued to design pages and make illustrations, but with mouse and monitor not pen and paper.
+Most of my work was for the print product, but by the ’00s, it often found its way to the website as well.
+When I found out my job was to be outsourced, I took the company up on its well-timed early-retirement offer.

 1970-1975: Artist/designer at a couple of Midwestern job shops and ad agencies: I designed pages and made illustrations there.
 I freelanced too and began, in earnest, to draw for/about myself experimenting with all sorts of techniques.

-1966-1970: College education-the beginning: I began as an industrial design major a large Midwestern university slowly moving towards the artier side, therefore my B.A. is in fine arts.
-I learned the traditional arts of printmaking in class and the state-of-the-art techniques of it at the student newspaper.
+1966-1970: I began as an industrial design major in a large Midwestern university slowly moving towards the artier side.
+I learned the traditional graphic arts in class and more cutting-edge commercial techniques at the student newspaper.

-1962-1966: High school: In my Midwestern suburb I was an average college-prep student who did surprisingly well on standardized tests.
-The only art I made, I made for and by myself because the art courses at school were of the potato-print sort.
-I was on the swim team and a drummer in a rock band.
-But weren’t we all?
+1962-1966: In my suburban high school I was an average college-prep student who did surprisingly well on standardized tests.
+The only art I made, I made for and by myself—you know what public school art classes are like.
+I was on the swim team and a drummer in a rock band, but weren’t we all?

-Before 1962: My ancestry: If you go back far enough, all my progenitors were puritan farmers.
+Before that: If you go back far enough, all my progenitors were New England farmers.
 My parents were among the first of them to get college degrees.
 My father was an engineer; my mother’s degree was in nutrition.
 Their avocations were photography and painting respectively.
 They accepted and encouraged, again respectively, my leanings toward a career in art.